2006 United States elections: Reasons for Democratic win

 Beginning just after George W. Bush's reelection, political analysts point to a number of factors and events that led to the eventual Republican defeat in 2006.
 It is generally agreed that the single most important issue during the 2006 election was the war in Iraq, and more specifically President Bush's handling of it and the overall public weariness over it.

 Public opinion polling conducted during the days just before the election and the weeks just after it showed that the war in Iraq was considered the most important election issue by the largest segment of the public.
 Exit polling showed that relatively large majorities of voters both fell into the category of disapproving of the war or expressing the desire to withdraw troops in some type of capacity.
 Both brackets broke extremely heavily for Democrats.
 The issue of the war seemed to play a large part in the nationalization of the election, a departure from previous midterm elections, which tended to be about local, district-centric issues.
 The effect of this was a general nationwide advantage for Democrats, who were not seen as being as tied to the war as Republicans, led by George Bush, were.

 President Bush himself, seen as the leader and face of the Republican party, was a large factor in the 2006 election.
 Exit polls showed that a large block of the electorate had voted for Democrats or for third parties specifically because of personal opposition to or dislike for Bush.
 The size of the segment that said it had voted specifically to support Bush was not as large.
 Opposition to Bush was based on a number of factors, these not limited to opposition to his Social Security privatization plan, the slow response of his administration to Hurricane Katrina, his perceived inaction in the face of and association with rising gas prices, and as mentioned above, his continued commitment to the war.

 Congressional approval, which had been slightly negative since before the 2004 election, began a steady drop beginning in March 2005.
 Congress's unprecedented and unpopular involvement in the Terri Schiavo controversy is often pointed to as the catalyst for this drop.
 Congressional scandals, such as the Jack Abramoff lobbying scandal, the sentencing of Duke Cunningham to over eight years in prison, the indictment of then House majority leader Tom DeLay, the corruption of William J. Jefferson and Bob Ney, the misconduct of Cynthia McKinney, and the Mark Foley scandal all continued to pull down congressional popularity.
 In the months leading up to the election, congressional approval ratings flirted with all-time historical lows.
-Because congress was controlled by Republicans, this high disapproval affected Republicans much more negatively than it did Democrats.
+Because congress was controlled by Republicans, this high disapproval affected Republicans much more negatively than it did with Democrats.